pecknigel/learning-resources/resources.md

 ## Getting Started

-Getting started with the web
+Getting Started With the Web
 [developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)

 Introduction to HTML